Official party status: British Columbia

 After the 2001 general election, new B.C.
-Premier Gordon Campbell, leader of the British Columbia Liberal Party, was criticized for his decision not to grant the NDP official party status.
+Premier Gordon Campbell, leader of the British Columbia Liberal Party, was criticized for his decision not to grant official party status to the NDP.
 It was the only opposition party in the Legislative Assembly of British Columbia but it had won only two of 79 seats in the last election.

-Since the 2013 election, the British Columbian Green Party has held their first seat as their then-member Andrew Weaver was elected in Oak Bay-Gordon Head district.
-After the 2017 election, they gained two more seats thus overall had three seats when the minimum for official party status was four.
+Since the 2013 election, the Green Party of British Columbia has held their first seat as their then-leader Andrew Weaver was elected in Oak Bay-Gordon Head district.
+After the 2017 election, Weaver was re-elected and they gained two more seats, thus overall had three seats when the minimum for official party status was four.
 However, after the party entered a confidence and supply agreement with the New Democratic Party to allow the NDP to form government, it was granted official party status with reduced funding.
+The Legislative Assembly still recognized the Greens as an official party, after the agreement ended, retaining the threshold for official status at 2 seats.

 New Brunswick

 In New Brunswick, parties require 5 seats or 20% of the popular vote to get official party status.
 However, parties with one to four seats have been allowed time in Question Period with consent of other parties.
 The Liberals won all 58 seats in the New Brunswick Legislative Assembly in 1987.
-The government allowed the Progressive Conservative Party, which finished second place in the election in the number of votes received, to submit written questions to ministers during Question Period.
+The government allowed the Progressive Conservative Party, which won the second most votes collectively in the election, to submit written questions to ministers during Question Period.